-Shall I register my ebooks and digital audio downloads?
+Shall I register my ebooks and e-audio-books?

 Can I register Kindle or Amazon audible editions?

-Amazon operates a closed digital rights management system and has not licensed its books to be available via public libraries in the UK.
+No - Amazon operates a closed digital rights management system and has not licensed its books to be available via public libraries in the UK.
 Kindle and Amazon audible download editions are further complicated as they are published using ASINs.
 Under PLR legislation, loans are collected using ISBNs.